tomcam/py4webcasts/docs/glossary.md

 ## action

-An action is a public function in a [controller](#controller) file that processes an HTTP request.
+An action is a public function in a [controller](#controller) file that processes an HTTP request and maps it to Python code in the controller.
-In py4web the action returns either a string or a dictionary.
-The py4web `@action` [decorator](#decorator) routes HTTP requests, mapping them to controller functions.
+In py4web the action returns either a string or a Python dictionary object.
+The py4web `@action` [decorator](#decorator) maps HTTP requests to controller functions, often applying function-level [fixtures](#fixture) to the code that alter its results or add features such as saving session data.
+Often the dictionary object returned by the action is applied to a [Template](#template-object) fixture that evaluates the Python embedded in the HTML, interpolate its return values into the HTML, and converts the result into a string.
+Often that string is rendered as HTML to be displayed as a web page.

 ### @action Examples: